Things To Do

 Must-Try!

-A pressed sandwich filled with roast pork, ham, Swiss cheese, pickles, and mustard, showcasing the city's Cuban influence.
+A hearty pressed sandwich with roasted pork, ham, Swiss cheese, pickles, and mustard.

 Food Markets